10 Reasons To Get A Bike Fitting

 How much does a bike fitting cost?

-Includes 2 follow-up appointments (15-45 minutes) in the first year.
+Includes 1 follow-up appointment in the first year (30-45 minutes)

 I'm having a frame built by Vanilla / Horse / Topaz frame builder.
 They asked that I provide them with my fit numbers.
 What should I do?